 Students will frequently sing in class, both as a choir and as vocal soloists.
-The Tonic Solfa, or moveable do system, will be used to sing all exercises in class and for all oral examinations.
+The Tonic Sol-Fa, or moveable do system, will be used to sing all exercises in class and for all oral examinations.
 Duet partnerships will be established for the purpose of rehearsing and performing rhythmic and melodic duets.
 Sight singing exercises will be tested in class.
 Material to be prepared will be assigned often for graded performance in class.
 Material assigned as homework in one class may be tested in the following class without prior notice being given.
 In this case, a mark will be assigned and will be a factor in determining your final grade.
 A make-up exam, for any of the surprise quizzes, will only be given if the student presents the instructor of the course with a medical certificate.
+Test times will only be deferred if the student presents the instructor with a doctor's certificate.
+Late assignments will not be accepted.